 2. Take a minute and breathe.
 Do a little research.
 Read the user’s manual for your machine.
 It pretty much lays out the best way to clean stuff right there in black and white.
 If you don’t have yours anymore, just google the washer’s model number + manual.
 Take the info you find, use common sense and apply.

 3. Try to keep your wash routine as simple as possible.
-Start with what ever detergent you are using on your clothing.
-If it turns out it’s not working on your cloth diapers you can always switch to something else.
+If you have a detergent that you already know works well on your clothing, start with that one (as long as it doesn’t contain synthetic fabric softener).
+If it works on your clothes, chances are that it will work on your diapers.
+But if not, you can always switch to something else.
 Simplicity is key when you are a parent.

 4. Use a prerinse/wash that agitates, spins and drains.
 If it isn’t doing those things, it’s kind of a waste.
 The agitation helps to knock the big stuff off and gives your main wash a head start on cleaning.
 If you have issues with stink or rashes, try adding a bit of detergent to the prewash.
 I am a Tide user and add a scoop filled to the one line to a large load during the prewash.
 This is not something that is necessary for everyone but does work in some situations.